W427697/Discord-/docs/writing-tests/accessibility-testing.md

 <Callout variant="info" icon="💡">

-`preRender` and `postRender` are convenient hooks that allow you to extend the test runner's default configuration.
+`preVisit` and `postVisit` are convenient hooks that allow you to extend the test runner's default configuration.
 Read more about them [here](./test-runner.md#test-hook-api).

 </Callout>